Graph of States: Solving Abductive Tasks with Large Language Models: Introduction

 \section{Introduction}

-Logical reasoning constitutes the cognitive cornerstone of artificial intelligence, fundamentally categorized into three paradigms: \textit{deduction}, \textit{induction}, and \textit{abduction} \cite{peirce}.
+Logical reasoning constitutes the cognitive cornerstone of artificial intelligence, fundamentally categorized into three paradigms: \textit{deduction}, \textit{induction}, and \textit{abduction}.
 While deduction derives definitive conclusions from general premises and induction generalizes rules from specific observations, abductive reasoning infers the most probable hypotheses from incomplete observations.
 In the era of LLMs, induction is an inherent capability established through extensive pre-training \cite{induction}.
-Simultaneously, deductive tasks (\eg game of 24, mathematics) are effectively addressed by reasoning frameworks like Chain-of-Thought (CoT) \cite{cot} and Tree-of-Thought (ToT) \cite{tot}.
+Meanwhile, deductive tasks (\eg mathmatics, game of 24) has been substantially advanced by general reasoning frameworks such as Chain-of-Thought (CoT) \cite{cot} and Tree-of-Thought (ToT) \cite{tot}, with strong performance already reported on representative deductive benchmarks.
+For example, GPT-5.1 with standard CoT achieves 99.1\% on MATH500 \cite{math500}, 95.7\% on AIME2025, and 87.3\% on GPQA \cite{gpqa}.
 In contrast, the domain of abductive reasoning remains underexplored.
 Given that abduction serves as the bedrock for decision-making in high-stakes, real-world scenarios (\eg medical diagnosis, criminal investigation, failure diagnosis in distributed systems), this neglect represents a critical gap.
 Therefore, we aim to establish a general-purpose reasoning framework tailored for the dynamic and non-monotonic nature of abductive tasks.